 - 1. Work with DOE to ensure the Stewardship Council continues to meet the needs as the LSO for Rocky Flats. - 2.
 Operate Stewardship Council in compliance with state and federal regulations. - 3.
 Conduct financial audit. - 4.
 Prepare and adopt the annual work plan and the annual budget. - 5.
 Submit financial reports to DOE. - 6.
 Review and renew as necessary consulting agreements. - 7.
 Provide annual report on activities. - 8.
-Finalize approval of IGA triennial review.
+Appoint community members to the Board of Directors (two seats)